 The U.S. National Institutes of Health recommend a total of 2.5 hours of moderate exercise (like brisk walking) per week.
 This breaks down to a 30-minute walk, five times a week.

 If you are putting all of the above into play in your life, then you are well on your way to totally reducing your risk for both diabetes and cancer.

 Supplements can sometimes be the “missing link” that will push your health goals to the next level.

 The reason why I almost always recommend some form of key supplementation to women with Breast Cancer is simple.
 If you are ill and your immune system is low, then the odds are you are not getting the proper nutritional support that your body needs.

-Sometimes the body just needs a little help to get it back on track and balanced towards healing.
+Sometimes the body just needs a little help to get it back on track and balanced toward healing.
 This is especially true in our modern, toxin-filled, and soil-depleted world.
 Some supplements that may be beneficial for both diabetes and cancer include CoQ10, Resveratrol, Alpha Lipoic Acid, and Biotin.

 Remember that if you have diabetes or cancer, you can heal!
 It is simply a matter of using food as medicine and changing just a few healthy lifestyle patterns.
 You will see results if you find the right rhythm for you in terms of diet and healthy lifestyle, keep a positive attitude, and then stick to it!